erri120/lotus/README.md

 Aside from Lotd you get the continuation of one of my favorites quest mods for Oblivion: [Maids 2](https://www.nexusmods.com/skyrimspecialedition/mods/189).

 [Moon and Star](https://www.nexusmods.com/skyrimspecialedition/mods/4301) is the dwemer quest mod in this setup and [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155) will give you a nice player home and some spooky events.

+**Important info about Clockwork**: Clockwork will lock you out of Skyrim for a considerable amount of time.
+The clockwork quest begins with a random event when your character is at least level 5.
+You will get a note to investigate a landslide in Eastmarch.

 The vanilla quests are not being left alone: The _For Good Guys_ lineup with [Dark Brotherhood for Good Guys](https://www.nexusmods.com/skyrimspecialedition/mods/519), [Thieves Guild For Good Guys](https://www.nexusmods.com/skyrimspecialedition/mods/10745), [Namira for Good Guys](https://www.nexusmods.com/skyrimspecialedition/mods/336) and [Boethiah for Good Guys](https://www.nexusmods.com/skyrimspecialedition/mods/329) is included as well.